BlankZhu/rust-restful-example/README.md

 }
 ```

-For more details, check the code in `src/app/module/api_auth/dao/mod.rs`.
+For more details, see the codes in [`src/app/module/api_auth/dao/mod.rs`](src/app/module/api_auth/dao/mod.rs).
 Some of the codes in it are commented in it to helps the newcomers of Rust to understand the syntax sugar.

 If you want to add your own dao, just add a *.rs code file to `src/app/module/[ModuleName]/dao`.